Croats of Bosnia and Herzegovina: State level

 Croats of Bosnia and Herzegovina, as well as the other two constitutive nations, have their representative in the Presidency of Bosnia and Herzegovina.
 The Presidency has three members, one Bosniak, one Croat, and one Serb.
 Bosniak and Croat are elected in the Federation of Bosnia and Herzegovina, while Serb is elected in the Republika Srpska.

-The current Croat member of the Presidency is Željko Komšić of the Democratic Front (Bosnia and Herzegovina).
+The current Croat member of the Presidency is Željko Komšić of the Democratic Front.

 The Parliamentary Assembly of Bosnia and Herzegovina has two chambers: the House of Representatives and the House of Peoples.
 The House of Peoples has 15 members: five Bosniaks, five Croats, and five Serbs.
 Bosniak and Croat members of the House of Peoples are elected in the Parliament of the Federation of Bosnia and Herzegovina.
 In contrast, five Serb members are elected in the National Assembly of Republika Srpska.
 The 42 members of the House of Representatives are elected directly by voters, two-thirds are from the Federation, while one-third is from the Republika Srpska.